datopian/deploy/README.md

 This repo is focused on the orchestration uses Kubernetes.
 It assumes each service is responsible for its own dockerisation and publication to the container registry i.e. dockerhub.

+# Boot up the cluster

+If cluster does not yet exists [follow](terraform/README.md) docs to boot it up

 # Quickstart

 *If you want to boot a DataHub instance manually or just play around ...*